-Khalili’s photography is detailed, reflective and full of intent.
-He uses photography and the written word to unravel historically constructed landscapes.
-Borrowing from cinematic language, the images he captures become frames where the spectator embodies the progression of time and narratives.
-Khalili intermingles parallel stories, raising questions and forming paradoxes concerning scenery and the act of gazing, all of which are influenced by intimate politics and alienating poetics.
-Khalili’s work explores the effect of geographical distance on our interpretation of territory, and its ability to amplify or arrest our political and sentimental attachments.
+Khalili is a visual artist, and cultural activist.
+His works and writings have been exhibited and published in different exhibitions and publications.
+Khalili's photography is detailed, reflective and full of intent.
+Using photography and the written word, Khalili unpacks historically constructed landscapes.
+Borrowing from cinematic language, images become frames where the spectator embodies the progression of time and narratives.
+He weaves together parallel stories over the years, forming both questions and paradoxes concerning scenery and the act of gazing, all of which are refracted through the prism of intimate politics and alienating poetics.
+In particular, he focuses on the effect of geographical distance on our rendering of territory, and its ability to heighten or arrest our political and sentimental attachments.